icon

 Tahitian Pearl Shapes: Free Form Baroque Pearls

-These dark primary body colors are a perfect base for some of the more colorful Overtones (secondary colors) that Tahitian pearls are famous for.
+These dark primary body colors are a perfect base for some of the more colorful overtones (secondary colors) that Tahitian pearls are famous for.
+The more saturated and intense the overtones are, the more valuable the pearl can be, especially in the most popular hues.
+Peacock Tahitian pearls are the most famous and most popular, but green, blue and rose are also very attractive choices.

 Tahitian Pearls Come in a Rainbow of Natural Colors